cstrelioff/chrisstrelioffws-sandbox/2016/07/13/es2015_using_node_babel_and_webpack.rst

 You should have similar versions, or higher.
 Next, I will install two packages
 globally: `webpack`_ and `live-server`_.
-On Ubuntu global installs require admin permissions, so we install with:
+On Ubuntu global installs require admin permissions, so I install with:

 .. code:: bash